Submission Preparation Checklist

 3) D. Bruss, Appl.
 Phys.
 B, DOI 10.1007/s003409900185.

 There are no strict formatting requirements but all manuscripts must contain the essential elements, for example Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusions, Acknowledgments, References, Artwork and Tables with Captions.
-If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.
-Divide the article into clearly defined sections.
+If your article includes any Videos and/or other Supplementary Information, this should be included in your initial submission for peer review purposes.
+Please divide the article into clearly defined sections.